iiMarco/Pebble/TileMenu/README.md

 TileMenu uses a ```ScrollLayer``` base Layer to allow for scrollable functionality like Pebble's ```SimpleMenuLayer``` and ```MenuLayer```.
 TileMenu manages all the memory creation and deletion within it's bounds and can be destroyed simply by calling the ```tile_menu_destroy``` method.

 TileMenu also implements a custom Selector which changes direction based on the start and end bounds of TileMenu.
-Custom key operations can be programmed for the TileMenu.
+This will also shift the scrollable menu up and down respectively.
+The default SELECT buttons can be overriden if desired but the tile selection must be managed by the application (N.B. this will not remove the custom scroll behaviour when reaching to out-of-bounds tiles).

 A basic implementation of TileMenu would be the following: